 Vitrolife’s sustainability activities are aimed at strengthening the Group’s long-term competitiveness and profitability.
 This is achieved through long-term, responsible actions vis- à-vis the company’s stakeholders, such as shareholders, customers, employees, suppliers and society as a whole.

-Vitrolife’s Board and management have identified a number of sustainability aspects that are of importance for Vitrolife’s long-term competitiveness and profitability.
+Vitrolife’s Board and management have carried out a materiality analysis and identified a number of sustainability aspects that are important for Vitrolife’s long-term competitiveness and profitability.

-The most important sustainability aspects on the basis of significance and risk are quality-assured products, competent employees, responsible business and a minimal environmental footprint.
+The most important sustainability aspects determined by the Board and management on the basis of significance and risk are:

 Vitrolife is a knowledge-intensive business Group where the employees are the single most important asset for the Group’s long-term competitiveness and profitability.
 Vitrolife has identified competence development, equality and anti-discrimination as critical sustainability aspects to develop employees’ competence and well-being.

-Equality has been identified as a priority sustainability aspect, both to keep employees and develop them to their full potential and also to attract new employees.
+Equality has been identified as a priority sustainability aspect, both to retain employees and develop them to their full potential and also to attract new employees.
+Vitrolife strives to be an attractive employer that maximises and utilises the competence that exists in the Group’s employees.

 Responsible business is a critical sustainability aspect, both to reduce the risk of breaking the law and as a competitive advantage in recruiting and external collaboration.
 All employees and business partners receive training in Vitrolife’s Code of Conduct to ensure that Vitrolife’s business is conducted in accordance with local legislation, international and national codes of conduct and Vitrolife’s standards.

-When selecting and qualifying suppliers with regard to the purchase of raw materials for production, one of the selection criteria is that suppliers comply with and work in accordance with Vitrolife’s Code of Conduct.
+When selecting and qualifying suppliers with regard to the purchase of materials for production, one of the selection criteria is that suppliers comply with and work in accordance with Vitrolife’s Code of Conduct.
+Vitrolife works together with established suppliers, mainly in the EU and the US.

 Vitrolife pays tax in every country where business is conducted pursuant to current legislation and OECD guidelines for fair distribution of results, which contributes to the development of the local society in each country.Vitrolife's Code of Conduct